tbttin/notes/makes/gnu-make-manual.md

 - The program used as the shell is taken from the variable `SHELL`.

-  If this variable is not set in your makefile, the program `/bin/sh` is used as the shell.
+  If this variable is not set *in your makefile*, the program `/bin/sh` is used as the shell.

 - The argument(s) passed to the shell are taken from the variable `.SHELLFLAGS`.